DonutFactory/coinica-node-api/docs/MULTI_CURRENCY_API.md

 ----
 View offers available for the currency pair. \
 DepositAmount must be inside the limit specified by `LIMITS` api. \
-OfferReferenceId is required to create order and is valid for 10 minutes.
+OfferReferenceId is required to create `ORDER` and is valid for 10 minutes.

 * **URL** <br />
   `/multi-currency/v1/generate-offer`